ibrahimhabibeg/disaster_prediction/README.md

 │   └── submissions/
 │
 ├── disaster_prediction/
 │   ├── dataset.py                                 # Downloads, splits, and loads the dataset
 │   ├── model_controller.py                        # Trains, evaluates, and makes predictions
 │   ├── model_specs.py                             # Defines a class that contains the model specs
 │   ├── utils.py                                   # Contains utility functions
 │   ├── models/
 │   │   ├── __init__.py
 │   │   ├── small.py                               # Contains the small model
 │   │   └── large.py                               # Contains the large model
 │   └── __init__.py
 │
 ├── notebooks/                                     # Contains the notebooks used for experimentation │
 ├── script.py                                      # Script to train, evaluate, and make predictions │
 ├── Makefile                                       # Contains commands to create the conda environment │
 ├── environment.yml                                # Contains the conda environment
 │
 ├── docs/                                          # Contains documentation for the script.py
 │
 ├── license

-│
+├── Using BERT to predict disaster Tweets.ipynb    # The competition notebook submitted to Kaggle │
 └── README.md
 ```